tbwa/AS3-Toolkit/src/com/utils/color/README.md

 <h1>Colors</h1>
-<h2>It's a Color tool that allows randomize between all the colors or only a specific range of tone (RED, GREEN, BLUE)</h2>
+<h2>It's a Color tool that allows randomize between all the colors or only a specific range of tone (RED, GREEN, BLUE) or the HEX code you want</h2>